Comedians in Cars Getting Coffee: Reception

 Brian Lowry of Variety said that the series is the kind of short-form concept that feels stretched, even at 18 minutes.
 David Hinckley of The New York Daily News gave the series 3 out of 5 stars.
 Mike Hale of The New York Times said: "The [series' segments] ... are presented in a clean, elegant template with a studiously casual pencil-drawn logo.
 And the filming and editing are, if you break them down, impressively complex and artful for a Web series."

 The New York Times's Anand Giridharadas critiqued the show as being out of touch with the everyman and more of a showcase of Seinfeld's wealth.
-Giridharadas wrote: "The democracy of observational humor has become, in Mr. Seinfeld's reincarnation, an oligarchy of mutual admiration."
+"We watch pairs of rich guys chatting about the gilded joys of their lives and careers and cars, about the sealed-off world they inhabit and we don't."
+Giridharadas wrote. "…The democracy of observational humor has become, in Mr. Seinfeld's reincarnation, an oligarchy of mutual admiration."
 Other publications have been more positive in their opinion.
-The New York Daily News wrote of the show's format and first three seasons that, "It all sounds random, which it is and trivial, which it is and isn’t.
+The New York Daily News wrote of the show's format and first three seasons that, "It all sounds random, which it is and trivial, which it is and isn't.
 In the end, the fun is contagious."
 Newsday then graded season four of the series with an "A".

 Among the show's highlights is the episode with then-president Barack Obama.
-The episode begins with Seinfeld knocking on the White House windows, which he later would say "was the peak of my entire existence."
+It begins with Seinfeld knocking on the White House windows, which he later would say "was the peak of my entire existence".
 Critics and audiences alike praised the episode for "what could have easily come off as stilted, manufactured dribble miraculously contains a comedic spark" and for its "charming and relaxed natural moments of playfulness," as well as the chemistry between the two.

-The Guardian's Stuart Heritage reviewed the later seasons of the show as degraded in quality, with the Christoph Waltz episode representing a low point that was "a betrayal of the premise [and] a slab of flabby filler to boot."
+The Guardian's Stuart Heritage reviewed the later seasons of the show as degraded in quality, with the Christoph Waltz episode representing a low point that was "a betrayal of the premise [and] a slab of flabby filler to boot".
 With the move to Netflix, a subscription service, Heritage expected an increase of quality rather than episodes that were "exactly the same in terms of look and feel as the ones that came before," and further that the series feels more like "a product" with less creativity regarding its selection of guests.